ipinfo/sample-database/Hosted Domains/README.md

 # Interested in more?

-Currently we are limiting the sample datasets to only **200 rows**.
-If you would like to request a larger sample or would like to get a quote on the database products [feel free to reach to us](https://ipinfo.io/products/ip-database-download#request_form).
+Currently, we are limiting the sample datasets to only **200 rows**.
+If you would like to request a larger sample or would like to get a quote on the database products **[feel free to reach to us](https://ipinfo.io/products/ip-database-download#request_form)**.

 Follow us on [Twitter](https://twitter.com/ipinfoio) and [LinkedIn](https://www.linkedin.com/company/ipinfo/) to learn more about IP Address data and it’s fascinating potential.

 # About IPinfo